vq-labs/vq-docs-marketplace-api/README.md

 Documentation library is [https://github.com/Rebilly/ReDoc](https://github.com/Rebilly/ReDoc).

 It uses the "Deployment" example in ReDoc README but for reference it can be found below:
+Side Note: we fetch YAML over GitHub so anytime you want to update the API spec, push it to master.

 ```html
 <!DOCTYPE html>